TMiclot/MICLOT/Tutorial/__fix_structure.md

 ## 1. Add missing atoms and hydrogens & Check protonation state

-Using PDB2PQR-APBS with Propka (or [OpenMM](https://openmm.org/))

-It can be easly (and graphically) done using the PDB2PQR server: [https://server.poissonboltzmann.org/pdb2pqr](https://server.poissonboltzmann.org/pdb2pqr).
+Using PDB2PQR-APBS with Propka (or [OpenMM](https://openmm.org/)).
+It can also be easly (and graphically) done using the PDB2PQR server: [https://server.poissonboltzmann.org/pdb2pqr](https://server.poissonboltzmann.org/pdb2pqr).
 Or using the script below:

 **Code**